USC vs. Cal NCAA Football Odds, Plays and Insights | November 13, 2021

 Cal Stats and Trends

-- Cal has played nine games, with five wins against the spread.
+- Cal has five wins against the spread in nine games this season.

-- The Golden Bears have been underdogs by 1.5 points or more four times this season and have covered the spread every time.
+- The Golden Bears have been underdogs by 1.5 points or more four times this year and have covered the spread every time.

-- Cal has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- Cal's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

 - The Golden Bears have six giveaways this season, while the Trojans have 15 takeaways .